 The class is taught almost solely using case studies from the National Center for Case Study Teaching in Science’s database.
 It is an excellent resource.

-Listed below are the four units for the course and the case studies that we do for each unit.
-Eventually, I will post explanation of why and how I use each case study in the class, as well as some other activities we do and resources I use.
+Listed below are the four units for the course and the case studies that we did for each unit.

 Unit 1: Cardiology and Pulmonology